Back

 • The number of staff on the team

-• Means of contracting: in-house, freelance, outsource
+• Means of contracting: in-house, freelance, outsourced

 • The team’s location